 Alternatively, you can send an email to email@example.com or use the following QR code to create a ticket:

-At Pharmacy IT we strive to maintain a 4/24 service level, meaning all incoming tickets are assigned to an IT staff member within 4 hours of creation, and all tickets should be resolved within 24 hours unless we are waiting for parts or action on the part of 3rd parties that is beyond our control.
+At Pharmacy IT we strive to maintain a 4/24 service level, meaning all incoming tickets are assigned to an IT staff member within 4 hours of creation, and all tickets should be resolved within 24 hours unless we are waiting for parts or actions on the part of third parties that are beyond our control.